 2. Improper Watering or Fertilizing

-As succulents, Jade Plant prefers the soil to dry between deep waterings and should be watered most liberally during periods of active growth.
+This plant prefers the soil to dry between deep waterings and should be watered most liberally during periods of active growth.
 Jade Plant should not be left sitting in water.
 Restrict watering during winter or dormant periods.
 Overwatering results in stem rot, collapse, and leaf drop.
-Treat the Jade Plant with a suitable fertilizer every three months or so.
+Treat your Jade Plant with a suitable fertilizer every three months or so.

 3. Cold Temperatures

 If a Jade Plant was exposed to cold temperatures or frost, it might wilt.
-Jade Plants are generally tolerant to around 40°F (4.5 °C) and may survive brief freezing spells.
-If kept outside during the summer, bring them inside each year before the first frost.
+Jade Plant is generally tolerant to around 40 °F (4.5 °C) and may survive brief freezing spells.
+If kept outside during the summer, bring it inside each year before the first frost.
 The ideal daytime temperature range for Jade Plant is between 65 and 75 °F (18 and 24 °C).
 The nighttime range is 50 to 55 °F (10 to 13 °C).

 4. Bacterial Soft Rot

 The pathogen Erwinia attacks the Jade Plant.
-It causes the stems, branches to collapse and make inner tissues soft and mushy.
-Jade Plants affected by bacterial soft rot should be discarded.
+It causes the stem and branches to collapse and make inner tissues soft and mushy.
+Plant affected by bacterial soft rot should be discarded.

 - Back to genus Crassula